-primary link a port of the LAG to be used by a SAP or network interface when the port is profile.

-UP.
-Note that a port cannot be removed from a LAG if it is part of any LAG link secondary link a port of the LAG to be used by a SAP or network interface as a backup when the primary link is not available (not configured or down) and the secondary link is UP discard
+primary link a port of the LAG to be used by a SAP or network interface when the port is UP.
+Note that a port cannot be removed from a LAG if it is part of any LAG link profile. secondary link a port of the LAG to be used by a SAP or network interface as a backup when the primary link is not available (not configured or down) and the secondary link is UP configure lag link-map-profile failure-mode discard

-When neither primary, nor secondary links are available (not configured or down), use one of the following modes of operation:
+When neither primary, nor secondary links are available (not configured or down), use the following command to configure a failure mode of operation.